TheJacksonLaboratory/SVE/README.md

 vcftools_filter
 ```
 Optional Arguments:<br>
--D or --read_depth will privide average read depth guidance to RD callers that will assist with auto-setting internal paramters such as window size and junction length.<br>
+-D or --read_depth will privide average read depth guidance to RD callers that will assist with auto-setting internal paramters such as window size and junction length.<br><br>
--L or --read_length will provide guidnce on the read length used in the BAM file which will assist with auto-setting internal parameters such as window size and junction length.<br>
+-L or --read_length will provide guidnce on the read length used in the BAM file which will assist with auto-setting internal parameters such as window size and junction length.<br><br>
-If -D or -L are left out, the bam_stats information gathering stage with determine this information for you and pass it on to the serially executed SV callers attached to the -s argument above<br>
+If -D or -L are left out, the bam_stats information gathering stage with determine this information for you and pass it on to the serially executed SV callers attached to the -s argument above<br><br>
 -t or -targets option is used for target assembly for in silico SV callng validation or SV calling breakpoint refinement.
 This step is recommened after all calling is completed and the step (3) FusorSV data fusion and arbitration step has produce SV calls for each sample which will be passed to this -t argument.
-See the FusorSV manual for more information.<br>
+See the FusorSV manual for more information.<br><br>
 -c or --chroms will attemp to run SV callers on a subset of the sequences present in the BAM file, effectively skipping alignments that fall on the undesired sequences.<br>
 <br>